-- apply the role of entrepreneurship in the economy, the broad meaning of the term entrepreneurship, entrepreneurial mindset and success skils in different contexts; - analyse the dominant themes for entrepreneurial success;
+- apply the role of entrepreneurship in the economy, the broad meaning of the term entrepreneurship, entrepreneurial mindset and success skils in different contexts; - analyse the dominant themes for entrepreneurial success; - develop and present a personal entrepreneurial or career strategy; - apply the driving forces of entrepreneurship in the entrepreneurial process; - analyse various opportunities by means of the window of opportunity; - analyse opportunities by means of opportunity scanning; - know how to get access to various financing alternatives; - analyse a franchise as opportunity; - know the basic principles of taxation for the individual and business;

-- develop and present a personal entrepreneurial or career strategy; - apply the driving forces of entrepreneurship in the entrepreneurial process; - analyse various opportunities by means of the window of opportunity; - analyse opportunities by means of opportunity scanning; - know how to get access to various financing alternatives; - analyse a franchise as opportunity; - know the basic principles of taxation for the individual and business; - write and analyse a case study; - know how to manage a business in the start-up and growth phase; - work in groups on assignments and give effective feedback; and - make meaningful presentations.
+- write and analyse a case study; - know how to manage a business in the start-up and growth phase; - work in groups on assignments and give effective feedback; and - make meaningful presentations.

 Could include, but might not be limited to, class tests, assignments and case studies.
-Written assignment.

-Module code: BMAN613 Semester 1 NQF level: 8 Title: Advanced Operations Management
+Title: Advanced Operations Management